ksamuel/Python-regex-tester/README.rst

 - some protection: you can make it crash if you enter huge chunks of text or a pattern with agressive lookaheads

 I do accept pull requests :-)

-My only plans for the future are, maybe, to create a one-file version of this tool with JS, CSS and HTML embded in the Python source code.

 If it ever prove stable and usefull, I may package it.
 But the program is so easy to start that it may be overkill.